-If the model without a USB direct interface is used, rewriting the firmware using a USB flash memory drive fails and an error message appears on the LCD, or no message appears on the LCD, it will be necessary to rewrite the firmware using the "FILEDG32.EXE".
+If rewriting the firmware using a USB flash memory drive fails in process and an error message appears on the LCD, or no message appears on the LCD, it will be necessary to rewrite the firmware using the "FILEDG32.EXE".
 Follow the steps below.